clementchadebec/benchmark_VAE/docs/source/background.rst

 The recent rise in performance of generative models such as GAN or VAE has made them very attractive models to perform DA.
 However, the main limitation to a wider use of these models is that they most of the time produce blurry and fuzzy samples.
 This undesirable effect is even more emphasized when they are trained with a small number of samples which makes them very hard to use in practice to perform DA in the high dimensional (very) low sample size (HDLSS) setting.

-**This is why Pyraug was born!**
+**This is why pythae was born!**

 ************************************************
-A Flavour of Pyraug's Results
+A Flavour of pythae's Results
 ************************************************

 Case Study 1: Classification on 3D MRI (ADNI & AIBL)
 =====================================================

-A :class:`~pyraug.models.RHVAE` model was used to perform Data Augmentation in the High Dimensional Low Sample Size Setting on 3D MRI neuroimaging data from ADNI (http://adni.loni.usc.edu/) and AIBL (https://aibl.csiro.au/) database.
+A :class:`~pythae.models.RHVAE` model was used to perform Data Augmentation in the High Dimensional Low Sample Size Setting on 3D MRI neuroimaging data from ADNI (http://adni.loni.usc.edu/) and AIBL (https://aibl.csiro.au/) database.
 The model was used to try to enhance the classification task consisting in finding Alzheimer's disease patients (AD) from Cognitively Normal participants (CN) using T1-weighted MR images :cite:p:`chadebec_data_2021`.

 Classification set up